SCdoesCODE/DANA_VALENCIA/README.md

 - alert mechanism: there might be more storms/rain/flooding risks in the near future and people should be encouraged to stay at home or take shelter well in advance instead of being encouraged to volunteer when there is a risk of this happening again.

 ## My personal experiences from volunteering in Valencia after DANA:

+We have been volunteering in different affected zones and there seems to be little to no coordination on e.g. the distribution of donations.
+Me and some other volunteers were in Catarroja e.g. yesterday and there were donated clothes in piles (becoming dirty from just being dumped on the ground) in the gas station.
+There are also different buildings that have turned into donation stations but there is no central platform where there is information about this.

 As a volunteer (not organised by the Valencian government) you walk to different affected areas - e.g. crossing the bridge from Valencia city to La Torre and from there you try to find somebody who either needs help or who can tell you where you can help.
 The further away you get from the city, the fewer volunteers you will find and also the most people that are in need of help.
 The access to these places is also very difficult and sometimes you have to choose alternative paths such as walking on the train tracks due to the road not being accesible.